rocketblaster/IC-LED-Chaser-Effect/README.md

 # LED Chaser Effect PCB

 This is an LED chaser effect with a custom shaped PCB edge cut of a flower.
 It uses NE555 and CD4017 integrated circuits to achieve this effect.
+I made this because I want to experiment with integrated circuits and create an LED that lights up in a pattern or so through these chips.

 ![3D PCB image front](attachments/image24.png)
 ![3D PCB image back](attachments/image25.png)